bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    <tr>
       <td><i>3</i></td>
-      <td>Identify the subset that are STR expansions or contractions. <br />These must have ≥ 3 repeats, span ≥ 9bp, be pure (ie. no interuptions), and have motif size ≥ 2bp (ie. no homopolymers)</td>
+      <td>Identify the subset that are STR expansions or contractions (as long as they have ≥ 3 repeats, span ≥ 9bp, are pure (ie. no interuptions), and have motif size ≥ 2bp)</td>
       <td nowrap align="right">146,618</td>
       <td nowrap align="right">3.6 %</td>
    </tr>